 If $T$ is instead a lensed satellite, then $\b_1(T) \geq \omega(\b_1(K) - 1)$. \end{theorem}

-The possibility that the companion knot $K$ is a torus knot cannot be dropped; there are satellite knots $T$ in $S^3$ with $\b_1(T)= 1$ \cite{Hayashi, GHS}.
+The exclusion of torus knots as companion knots cannot be removed; there are satellite knots $T$ in $S^3$ with $\b_1(T)= 1$ \cite{Hayashi, GHS}.
 For such knots, Morimoto and Sakuma \cite{Morimoto-Sakuma} showed that the companion knot $K$ is a torus knot.